nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/GitHub_Pull_Requests.md

 <img src="./media/image2.png" style="width:6.5in;height:1.375in" />

 You will need to pull the master branch into your local branch and resolve any conflicts.
-See the [[Update your Local Repository Section of Working Locally]{.underline}](https://docs.google.com/document/d/1Ivk_IHnZd862YWdlppmqpU_0VRKY9FbbAOZ-XNC-TN8/edit?usp=sharing) for details
+See the [<span class="underline">Update your Local Repository Section of Working Locally</span>](https://docs.google.com/document/d/1Ivk_IHnZd862YWdlppmqpU_0VRKY9FbbAOZ-XNC-TN8/edit?usp=sharing) for details